MohanZhu0623/Scalable-Logo-Recognition-Pipeline-with-Python_Mohan/README.md

 Dataset

 The dataset used in this project is the FlickrLogos-27 dataset, which consists of 1,080 images containing logos from 27 different classes.
+Due to the large size of the dataset, it is not included in this repository.
-Download the flickr logos 27 dataset from http://image.ntua.gr/iva/datasets/flickr_logos/.
+You can download the Flickr Logos 27 dataset from [here](http://image.ntua.gr/iva/datasets/flickr_logos/).

 Dataset Files:

 flickr_logos_27_dataset_images/: Contains 1,080 images.
-flickr_logos_27_dataset_distractor_set_urls: List of URLs for distractor images. flickr_logos_27_label_map.pbtxt: Label map file mapping class IDs to logo names.
+flickr_logos_27_label_map.pbtxt: Label map file mapping class IDs to logo names.

 Model